Informant (statistics)

 In statistics, the score (or informant) is the gradient of the log-likelihood function with respect to the parameter vector.
-Evaluated at a particular point of the parameter vector, the score indicates the steepness of the log-likelihood function and thereby the sensitivity to infinitesimal changes to the parameter values.
+Evaluated at a particular value of the parameter vector, the score indicates the steepness of the log-likelihood function and thereby the sensitivity to infinitesimal changes to the parameter values.
 If the log-likelihood function is continuous over the parameter space, the score will vanish at a local maximum or minimum; this fact is used in maximum likelihood estimation to find the parameter values that maximize the likelihood function.

-Since the score is a function of the observations that are subject to sampling error, it lends itself to a test statistic known as score test in which the parameter is held at a particular value.
+Since the score is a function of the observations, which are subject to sampling error, it lends itself to a test statistic known as score test in which the parameter is held at a particular value.
 Further, the ratio of two likelihood functions evaluated at two distinct parameter values can be understood as a definite integral of the score function.

 Definition

 The score is the gradient (the vector of partial derivatives) of $\log \mathcal{L}(\theta;x)$, the natural logarithm of the likelihood function, with respect to an m-dimensional parameter vector $\theta$.

-This differentiation yields a $(1 \times m)$ row vector, and indicates the sensitivity of the likelihood (its derivative normalized by its value).
+This differentiation yields a $(1 \times m)$ row vector at each value of $\theta$ and $x$, and indicates the sensitivity of the likelihood (its derivative normalized by its value).